alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/test-database-with-nunit-make-easy-with-visual-studio-team-system-for-database-edition.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-With this and some attribute and base class magic Iâ€™m able to write NUnit test like this.
+With this and some attribute and base class magic I'm able to write NUnit test like this.

 {{< highlight CSharp "linenos=table,linenostart=1" >}}
 [TestFixture, Category("ElaborateKeywordResult")]